marta-rakowska/qa_manual_challenge/README.md

 #### *What are the differences between testing web and native applications?*

-Testing web and native applications requires two completely different approaches.
+Testing web and native applications requires completely different approaches.
 While testing native applications testers should pay attention to different aspects, such as battery consumption or screen resolution.

 ### Subtask 4️⃣

-The goal of this task was to execute tests of the [SwipeTo](https://swipeto.pl) app (both the web app and the mobile app).
+The goal of this task was to perform tests of the [SwipeTo](https://swipeto.pl) app (both the web app and the mobile app).

 It was an optional team project.